Strong Convergence of the Linear Implicit Euler Method for the Finite Element Discretization of Semilinear SPDEs Driven by Multiplicative and Additive Noise: Acknowledgement

 \section{Acknowledgement}

 A. Tambue was supported by the Robert Bosch Stiftung through the AIMS ARETE Chair programme (Grant No 11.5.8040.0033.0).
-J. D. Mukam acknowledges the financial support of the TU Chemnitz and thanks Prof. Dr. Peter Stollmann for his constant encouragement.
+J. D. Mukam acknowledges the financial support of the TU Chemnitz and thanks Prof. Dr. Peter Stollmann for his constant support.
+We would like to thank Dr. Raphael Kruse for very useful discussions at an early stage of this paper.